-Because of our volunteer program's code of conduct and standards many of our volunteers are LDS making this the perfect opportunity for you to meet other LDS members as you serve abroad.
+Because of our volunteer program's code of conduct and standards many of our volunteers are members of the Church of Jesus Christ of Latter-Day Saints.
 You don't have to be LDS to volunteer with ILP, but you'll usually have people in your group who are.
 So if you're interested in visiting one of Mexico's LDS temples, just grab a couple of your fellow volunteers and go check it out.

 Ready for sunshine, cute kids, and delicious tacos?!
-Click here to start your application now!
-A semester in Mexico is closer than you think!
+See what volunteering in Mexico is like.

 Here's what you need to know about getting to the Guadalajara LDS temple!

 - Getting To The Temple

 First of all, you need to make it to Guadalajara, Mexico!
 There are a few ways to get there from where you are volunteering with ILP.